microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-client-libraries.md

 3. Use your package manager to download and update the [Microsoft Graph NuGet package](https://www.nuget.org/packages/Microsoft.Graph/) and update dependencies.

 4. Update your client constructor to create a `GraphServiceClient`, rather than `ActiveDirectoryClient`.
 The following code snippets assume your app is using the `AcquireTokenAsyncForUser()` method to acquire new tokens.
+You can find a definition for this method as part of the [active-directory-dotnet-graphapi-console sample](https://github.com/Azure-Samples/active-directory-dotnet-graphapi-console/blob/archive/GraphConsoleAppV3/AuthenticationHelper.cs).

     Change: